-6The same problem can also result in incorrect welfare rankings of alternative simple policies, as discussed by Kim and Kim (2003, 2006).
+5For an example illustrating this possibility, see Benigno and Woodford (2006a).
+The same problem can also result in incorrect welfare rankings of alternative simple policies, as discussed by Kim and Kim (2003, 2006).

-7See also Levine et al. (2007) for another discussion of how our method compares to that of Fleming and Magill.
+$^{^{6}}$ See also Levine et al. (2007) for another application to a discrete-time problem, and additional discussion of how our method relates to that of Magill.